kcbbie/Founded-In-Cedar/README.md

 </ol>

 <h3> Issues </h3>
-Right now, it only runs in the terminal, though I'd like to look into getting it its own window.
+Right now, it only runs in the terminal, though we'd like to look into getting it its own window.

 NPC interaction doesn't work yet which is... a major thing.
 You need it in order to complete the game.
+(We have written the dialogue that will be used though.
+You can find that in the 'globals' folder.)

 The game is sort of just a walking and taking simulator at this point.